nathanabram/nathanabram.com/principals.md

 # Principals
 Stated as advice for myself, these are principals that I stand by.
 To put them here and not follow-through on them would be embarrasing, wouldn't it?
-Thus, in sharing, I hope to innoculate myself against the slippage of the standards and practices herein.
+In sharing, I aim to innoculate myself against the slippage of the standards and practices herein.

-Also, having them here means I'll probably actually look at them again, unlike much of my personal data.
-But that's another issue.
+_Also, having them here means I'll probably actually look at them again, unlike much of my personal data.
+But that's another issue._

 First, there's all of these.
 Copy/pasted on December 12th, 2024 from Thorsten Ball's post titled "The Basics."
 At this time I have not edited the wording from Thorsten's original.